Copyright: EPI Inc. Contact: tech@epi-eng.com

 In August, 2000, EngineAir declared itself insolvent.
 Several of EngineAir’s unsatisfied customers began the process of organizing to acquire EngineAir’s assets, including the the acquisition of the rights to the Mark-9 gearbox and the existing inventory of parts.

 That process resulted in the formation of a new business entity which is owned by a group of previous customers and the two principals of the original EngineAir LLC.
-The new entity was named Engine Power Systems (EPSY).
+The new entity was named Engine Power Systems (EPSYS).

 1. the right to manufacture a particular model of EPI gearbox,